-7. The NDC was established in 1992 as the highest military institution in Nigeria for the training of selected senior military officers, the Nigeria Police and civil servants from strategic Ministries, Departments and Agencies of the Federal Government for higher responsibilities.
+7. The NDC (formerly known as the National War College) was established in 1992 as the highest military institution in Nigeria for the training of selected senior military officers, the Nigeria Police and civil servants from strategic Ministries, Departments and Agencies of the Federal Government for higher responsibilities.
 It also trains officers from friendly countries.
 The Terms and Conditions of Admission for International Participants are contained at Paragraphs 61-64.
 Since the Nigerian Armed Forces had already established a strong tri-Service heritage in the Nigerian Defence Academy (NDA), Kaduna and the Armed Forces Command and Staff College (AFCSC), Jaji, it was appropriate and cost effective to continue the tradition by establishing the new top level military institution on a tri-Service basis.
-Consequently, NDC became a reality in 1992 on a temporary site at the former Ministry of Foreign Affairs building in Marina, Lagos.
-In August 1995, the College was moved out of Lagos to a temporary site in Abuja located on Herbert Macaulay Way (North).
-The then Head of State and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria, General Sani Abacha, inaugurated the NDC Course 4 on 14 Sep 95 to herald the movement of the College to its new temporary site.
-Elaborate plans are at advanced stage to relocate the College to its permanent site in Piwoyi District of Abuja.
+Consequently, the NDC became a reality in 1992 on a temporary site at the former Ministry of Foreign Affairs building in Marina, Lagos.
+In

+August 1995, the College was moved to a temporary site in Abuja located on Herbert Macaulay Way (North), which is its current location.
+The Head of State and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria at the time, General Sani Abacha, inaugurated the NDC Course 4 on 14 Sep 95 to herald the movement of the College to its current location.
+Elaborate plans are at an advanced stage to relocate the College to its permanent site at Piwoyi District of Abuja.